FirebirdSQL/jaybird/src/documentation/faq.md

 </dependency>
 ~~~

-The version can be excluded, as it is already specified in the Jaybird pom.
+The version can be left off, as it is already specified in the Jaybird pom.

 #### Jaybird 2.2 ####